Undergraduate applications

 How to apply for an undergraduate degree at RMIT

-Planning to begin undergraduate study?
-Follow this helpful guide on how to apply for a bachelor, associate or honours degree at RMIT.
+You've chosen your course and are ready to begin your application for undergraduate study at RMIT.
+Follow this helpful guide on how to apply for a bachelor, associate or honours degree.

 Check entry requirements